 It is proven that when people do not acknowledge and address their emotions, they can begin to display a lowered sense of well-being and an increase in physical symptoms of stress.

 Now that we are aware of emotional regulation and know why it’s important, where should we begin?

-It is common knowledge that it is impossible not to feel stressed at some point in your life, it is unavoidable and should be- it is a natural emotion in-heritably rooted in our DNA.
+It is impossible not to feel stressed at some point in your life & completely unavoidable.
+It is a natural emotion in-heritably rooted in our DNA.
 What is not in-heritably rooted in our DNA is feeling so stressed that it begins to interfere with everyday tasks and social encounters.
 As stress affects us all, I believe it is a good starting place- You can call it the perfect emotion to tackle first.

 With these guidelines I hope to expand your knowledge and in hand give you tools and a starting point to becoming emotionally intelligent, aware and in control of your emotions, with an emphasis on stress.